-Why is the Nevasic app so good for Motion Sickness
+Why is the Nevasic app so good for Motion Sickness?

-It’s been through an 18 month Clinical Trial with Westminster College Of Medicine – the abstract report quotes “it provides significant protection”.
+It’s been through an 18 month Clinical Trial with Westminster College Of Medicine,

-DRUG FREE Non-invasive
+DRUG FREE

-- The trial was independently commissioned
+• The trial was independently commissioned

-- It was independently set up – including the protocol
+• It was independently set up – including the protocol

-- It was independently managed for the duration
+• It was independently managed for the duration

-- The published papers showing high levels of success were submitted to and published by the International Society of Travel Medicine
+• The published papers showing high levels of success were submitted to and published by the International Society of Travel Medicine

-Who ran the independent clinical Trial?
+Who ran the independent Clinical Trial?

 The MRC Spatial Disorientation Group, Imperial College School of Medicine, London ran a full clinical trial with nevasic branded as TravelWell.